 - the type of foods you eat

-Fatty foods generally decrease pressure on the LES and delay stomach emptying, boosting your risk for reflux symptoms.
-Try to decrease your total fat intake by avoiding these high-fat foods:
+Fatty foods generally lower pressure on your LES and delay stomach emptying.
+This may increase your risk for reflux symptoms, according to the

 - whole milk

 - creamy sauces and dips